edurojasr/CS50-explained-for-non-programmers/README.md

 ## Disclaimer

-As I say, Im not going to give the code of the solutions there are plenty of that repos, my goal is to explain core concepts for people with no CS background like my self.
+As I say, Im not going to give the code of the solutions because its forbidden by the Academic Honesty Policy, my goal is to explain core concepts for people with no CS background like my self as I learned and give some guidance of how face the problems.

+This is why this repo its going to be indexed by concepts NOT by problem sets

 If you are coursing the CS50 remember the the code of honesty! you can ask for help o guidance but not just copy the solutions there is not